 When we reach her stop, she gives me a genuine smile and wishes me luck.

 Two hours into our trip, we still see the outskirts of the city.
 Children kneel in allyways, playing in the shadows of tin roofed shantytowns.
 Dogs sleep in the corners, laundry hangs in every doorway.
-I whisper my new Thai phrases over and over, afraid that I will forget the pronunciation and go back to sounding like a typical American tourist.
+I whisper my new Thai phrases over and over.

 We stop somewhere and a Thai couple takes the seats across from us.
 The woman is tall and thin and has a face like a model, and greets my curious eye with a beaming smile.
 She’s wearing a striped yellow and pink shirt and jeans – how anyone can wear jeans in this heat is beyond me.Her boyfriend is also very handsome, skinny with ragged shaggy hair and a short beard.The woman emanates friendliness, she smiles at me every time we make eye contact, so I decide I’ll try practicing my Thai again.
 “Sa bai de reu?
 (How are you?)”
 I ask.
 She’s fine.
 It turns out she knows a little English, is a student in Bangkok, of what I’ll never know.
 She lives in the city but is headed to Aranyaprathet to visit her boyfriend’s parents.
 She asks me where I’m from, which is one of the first times a Thai person has ever asked me that.
 Usually they will ask Tessa, who is Taiwanese and easily passes for a Thai person.